vaadin/.github/profile/README.md

 Vaadin consists of frameworks, components, tools, and integrations with other technologies.

 The [**`platform`**](https://github.com/vaadin/platform) repository gathers everything in a single package, ensuring all the parts work together.
-A new major version is released every quarter.
+A new version is released every quarter.
 Learn more about our [release model](https://vaadin.com/roadmap).

 <br>